 Often, abortion increases anxiety and depression associated with future pregnancies and births.
 Studies have shown that these mental effects interfere with a parent’s relationship with her children.
 Mothers struggle to bond with their infants, find their needs enraging, and feel anxious or helpless in caring for them.

 This finding shouldn’t be a surprise.
 Some of the most common symptoms of PTSD and PASS include avoidance, emotional numbness, and withdrawal from others.
 Indeed, 25% of American women who had abortions later had difficulty just being around babies.
 The sound of a child crying can trigger feelings of guilt or even flashbacks, further interfering with the ability to bond.

-These women are not bad people.
+These women often are not bad people.
 They’ve been through a traumatic experience, and that can interfere with healthy relationships.
 Often, they simply have no idea how to deal with what they’re going through, or how to cope.